jaguililla/awesome-kotlin/README.md

 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
 * [Blueprint](https://github.com/popovanton0/Blueprint) - 📐 A library that draws a blueprint on top of your Jetpack Compose composables.
 It visualizes dimensions, like paddings and sizes.
 * [OTPComposable](https://github.com/itmaginationdemos/OTPComposable) - A library dedicated to making OTP (One Time Password) components a breeze to implement
+* [infotech-group/android-drawable-dsl](https://github.com/infotech-group/android-drawable-dsl) - DSL for constructing the drawables in Kotlin instead of in XML.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framework on kotlin using MVP architecture.